“If I have seen further than others, it is by standing on the shoulders of giants.” - Isaac Newton

 - Mirror: Provoke reflection.
 Here the mentor asks questions: “What have you learned?”, “How useful is it?”.

-How do I find Mentors?
+How do I find Mentors for mentorship?

 Route #1 not to find a mentor?
 Write an email to a stranger asking them to be your mentor.
 Do not start with strangers.

 You cannot find a mentor until you have an explicit vision for what you want to achieve.
 (Read How I set goals) In my teaching, when we work on Vision, I ask participants to define goals in 6 areas of their life: health, peace of mind, relationships, money, contribution and spirituality.
 What type of life are you working to create in these 6 areas?

 Be great at what you do – this is the most important thing you can do to get noticed.
 (Read The 6 key characteristics of A-players) Promote the success of others – your generosity and openness are critical to your success, and will be remembered.